neha-kay/Kiko-plus/_posts/2015-06-02-couchsurfing-101-a-beginners-guide-on-couchsurfing-and-how-to-couchsurf.md

 I've written an entire piece [here]({% post_url 2015-06-02-isnt-couchsurfing-dangerous-for-women %}){:target="_blank"} about staying safe as a female couchsurfer.

 ### What is the incentive for people to host others?

-The incentive is:
-* Cultural exchange -- meeting Germans, Ethiopians, Italians, Indians and learning about their culture, ideas, thoughts, and ways of life
+* Cultural exchange -- meeting people all across the world and learning about their culture, ideas, thoughts, and ways of life.
-* Getting to know people you otherwise would never have known
+* Getting to know people you otherwise would never have known.
-* The value of helping other people out
+* The value of helping other people out.
-* Meeting like-minded people
+* Meeting like-minded people.
-* Having people to do fun things with / hangout
+* Having people to do fun things with / hangout.
-* Paying it forward if you previously surfed
+* Paying it forward if you previously surfed.

-While it may be hard to imagine, there's an incredible tangible value of hosting someone at your house.
+While it may be hard to imagine, there's an incredible value of hosting someone at your house.

 I’ve hosted 10 travelers and have had wonderful experiences with most all of them.
 Granted, one of them did smell bad (I had to keep my window open throughout his whole stay – LOL).
 But in all seriousness,through socialism vs. capitalism debates, chill conversations, and intellectual discussions, in every respect I’ve learned so much from each of them.